shibo769/UHDmedi/README.md

 # UHDmedi

-**UHDmedi** is an R package for estimating total, indirect, and direct effects under ultra-high dimensional mediators (UHD), including potential interaction effects.
-This package implements methods described in the preprint:
+**UHDmedi** is an R package for estimating total, indirect, and direct effects under ultra-high dimensional mediators (UHD) via debiasing, including potential interaction effects.
+This package implements methods described in:

 Bo, S., Ghassami, A., & Mukherjee, D. (2024).
-"A Debiased Estimator for the Mediation Functional in Ultra-High-Dimensional Setting in the Presence of Interaction Effects." <arXiv:2412.08827>.
+"A Debiased Estimator for the Mediation Functional in Ultra-High-Dimensional Setting in the Presence of Interaction Effects."[arXiv:2412.08827](https://arxiv.org/abs/2412.08827)

 The package provides the following key functionalities:
 - **simData()**: Generates synthetic data for high-dimensional mediation analysis.